France rebuffs business call for payroll tax cut

-PARIS France's Socialist government on Monday rebuffed calls from business leaders to slash labour charges to boost competitiveness and raise VAT, saying that would hit consumers.
+PARIS France's Socialist government on Monday rebuffed calls from business leaders to slash labor charges to boost competitiveness and raise VAT, saying that would hit consumers.

 In an open letter published in a newspaper on Sunday, executives from 98 of France's biggest companies called on President Francois Hollande to cut payroll taxes by 30 billion euros over two years as part of measures to boost competitiveness, due to be unveiled by the government next week.